xuxiaowei-io/gitaly/README.md

 Most users won't install Gitaly on its own.
 It is already included in [your GitLab installation](https://about.gitlab.com/install/).

-Gitaly requires Go 1.19 or Go 1.20.
+Gitaly requires Go 1.20.
 Run `make` to compile the executables required by Gitaly.

 Gitaly uses `git`.
 Versions `2.41.0` and newer are supported.